 Excess phosphorus application can lead to environmental issues, such as water pollution through runoff into streams and rivers.
 Proper management is necessary to prevent these problems.
 Soil analysis recommendations are a great guide to phosphorus applications.

+Surface runoff is the major cause of P loss from soils.
 Preventing phosphorus losses through erosion and runoff is essential.
 Implementing conservation practices, like no-till farming and buffer strips, can help mitigate these losses.

 Developing a phosphorus budget involves calculating the phosphorus needs of the crop, considering soil test results, and determining the right amount and timing of phosphorus application.
+Over-application beyond the agronomic need of crops has minimal effect on yield.

 Soil testing helps determine the current phosphorus content in the soil.
 It guides in making informed decisions regarding phosphorus application.